 Applying for Graduation

-Candidates must officially apply for graduation in the Office of the Registrar one term prior to the term in which they plan to graduate.
-Students must file applications no later than the date specified in the academic calendar.
+All potential graduates must officially apply for graduation in the Office of the Registrar one term prior to the term in which they plan to graduate.
+Students must file applications no later than the date specified in the academic calendar or the date listed on the Registrar' Office website.
 If the student does not graduate in the term for which he or she applies, he or she must reapply for graduation.

 Graduation Under a Particular Catalog